Over 40? Here’s All of the Terrible Life Advice You Should Start Ignoring

 “Let’s reschedule.”
 (Again, and again, and again.)

-Sorry, that’s just not true.
+How many times have you heard (or said) this lie?
 Friendships are precious and they need to be nurtured like any other relationship.
 If they slip away, where exactly are you planning to find new ones?
 Gonna go cruising for friends at the singles bars?

 “Stretching is for yoga and pilates junkies.”